 Well, I hope you now have a clearer idea of what ecommerce solution you should choose for your online store.
 However, if you have any questions about this, leave a comment and I’ll try to help you.

 An ecommerce platform is a software environment that allows business owners to sell their products and services online.

 All of them will let you create an ecommerce website, but you don’t necessarily need your own website to sell online.
 For instance, you could sell online using your social media channels, through email marketing, or by integrating your products with marketplaces like Etsy, Amazon or eBay.

 An ecommerce website builder is a tool within an ecommerce platform that allows you to actually make your own online store.
 These website builders generally offer simple drag and drop functionality, but you can sometimes get under the hood if you need to as well.

 The best ecommerce website builders are the ones that are able to meet your specific business requirements.
 So think carefully about what features you need, both today and moving forwards as your ecommerce business develops!

 These are our three favourite free ecommerce site builders:

 If you’ve already got a website but only need ecommerce as an add-on we recommend Ecwid.
-The here is 10 products too but it’s a more advanced solution overall.
-Please check out our full article where we review the best free website builders.
+The limit here is 10 products too but it’s a more advanced solution overall.
+Please check out our full article where we review the best free ecommerce website builders.